-The Audit Committee has appointed the firm of Grant Thornton LLP ("Grant Thornton"), an independent registered public accounting firm, as independent auditor to make an examination of our accounts for the fiscal year ending June 30, 2016, which appointment has been ratified by the Board.
+The Audit Committee has appointed the firm of Grant Thornton LLP ("Grant Thornton"), an independent registered public accounting firm, as independent auditor to make an examination of our accounts for fiscal 2017, which appointment has been ratified by the Board.
 See the "Audit Committee Report" below for more information.
 If the shareholders do not ratify this appointment, other independent registered public accounting firms will be considered by the Audit Committee.
-A representative of Grant Thornton is expected to be in attendance at the 2015 Annual Meeting and will have the opportunity to make a statement and be available to respond to appropriate questions.
+A representative of Grant Thornton is expected to be in attendance at the 2016 Annual Meeting and will have the opportunity to make a statement and be available to respond to appropriate questions.